notofonts/math/documentation/building-math-fonts/index.md

 This means that at least two glyphs are needed for each big operator: one for text math and the other for display math.
 It is possible to have more than one glyph, and this constant tells the layout engine what is the minimum size (bounding box height) of the big operator in display style, to skip any glyph that is smaller than it.
 Even if the font has only two glyphs for each big operator, this constant should be set to a value larger than the size of the first glyph of **all** big operators.
 There is a catch, however, since Microsoft implementation has a bug where it reads `delimitedSubFormulaMinHeight` instead of this constants, so the value that should be set for `displayOperatorMinHeight`, should also be used for `delimitedSubFormulaMinHeight` so that the font behaves correctly in various implementations.

 #### `mathLeading`
-No one knows what this constant is used for either, or how to test it, so read the spec description and make up your mind.
+No one knows what this constant is used for either, or how to test it, so read the spec description and make up your own mind...

 #### `axisHeight`
 This is a very important constant.
 In math layout, big operators, fractions, and many other constructs with large vertical size are vertically centered around something called _math axis_, while binary and relational operators are not vertical centered by the layout engine and are kept in their default positions (the way they are drawn in the font):

 ![Equation showing math axis centering](./math-axis.svg)

-The value of math axis is defined by this constant, so it should be set to the vertical center of the regular operators (minus, plus, equal, less than, bigger than, etc).
+The value of the *math axis* is defined by this constant, so it should be set to the vertical center of the regular operators (minus, plus, equal, less than, bigger than, etc).
 The simplest way to calculate its value is to use the vertical center of the minus glyph, and then make sure all regular operators are centered around it in the font.
 (Well, not *all* of them, but most of them - some glyphs look better when they set on the base line, so use your judgment and check other math fonts...)

 #### `accentBaseHeight`
 As discussed above, the math layout engine does not use the `GPOS` table for positioning anchors.
-It instead uses data from the `MATH` table, and this constant is one of them and it controls the vertical position of the accent.
+It instead uses data from the `MATH` table, and this constant is one of them; it controls the vertical position of the accent.

 * First, the accent with placed right above the base, in its natural position (in other words, the way it is drawn in the font).
 * If the height (the part above baseline) of the base is greater than `accentBaseHeight`, then the accent will be moved up by difference between the `accentBaseHeight` and the height of the base glyph,